GLOSSARY

 Any place where open discussion occurs promotes trust and fewer misunderstandings.
 Employees will be less likely to participate in activities that destroy team harmony when they feel listened to.

-What Should Be Included in a Counterproductive Work Behaviour Checklist?
+What Should Be Included in a Counterproductive Work Behavior Checklist?

-The counterproductive work behaviour checklist assists organisations in detecting, tracking, and fixing employees' negative actions.
-It guarantees an orderly disciplinary approach to eliminating undesirable conduct and enhances equity, responsibility, and improved workplace behaviours.
+The counterproductive work behavior checklist assists organizations in detecting, tracking, and fixing employees' negative actions.
+It guarantees an orderly disciplinary approach to eliminating undesirable conduct and enhances equity, responsibility, and improved workplace behaviors.

-This means that frequency and type of counterproductive behaviour should be documented, including lateness, absenteeism or incivility.
+This means that frequency and type of counterproductive behavior should be documented, including lateness, absenteeism or incivility.
 These patterns can help companies pinpoint common problems and formulate specific remedial solutions.

 2. Context Triggers